Remarks: By default, we show e-Lecture Mode for first time (or non logged-in) visitor.

 Pro-tip 3: Other than using the typical media UI at the bottom of the page, you can also control the animation playback using keyboard shortcuts (in Exploration Mode): Spacebar to play/pause/replay the animation, ←/→ to step the animation backwards/forwards, respectively, and -/+ to decrease/increase the animation speed, respectively.

 For source code example involving bitmask/bit manipulation, please review: bit_manipulation.cpp | py | java | ml.

 To test your understanding about bit manipulation, try our Online Quiz on bitmask topic.

+You have reached the last slide.
 Return to 'Exploration Mode' to start exploring!

 Note that if you notice any bug in this visualization or if you want to request for a new visualization feature, do not hesitate to drop an email to the project leader: Dr Steven Halim via his email address: stevenhalim at gmail dot com.

 判断第 j 位的值